spkennealy/Algos_and_Data_Structures/chapter_6_efficient_sorting_algos.md

     * If you do know the largest element in the list, see countingSort!

 Radix Sort's run time, O(n * k), is depedendent on the length (number of digits) of the largest integer in the input, k.
 For this reason, it is fastest when k is relatively small.

+## Counting Sort

+Counting Sort is another non-comparison, integer sorting algorithm.
+Just like Radix Sort, its time complexity is superior to every other comparison-based sorting algorithm we've encountered thus far, but it can only be used in the special case where we are sorting integer data.
+Additionally, we must know the largest interger value in the input array (which we'll refer to as k) prior to beginning our sort.
+(Or...we must be willing to take the time to search for it first.)